• Home

 Save Lives.
 Create Value.
 Change Medicine Forever.

 Destroying drug-resistant bacteria with sound waves.
-With this breakthrough, we are on the verge of the next medical revolution.
+If we can further develop and evolve this technology, we are on the verge of the next medical revolution.
 Join us.
 Together we can save lives, create value, and change medicine forever.

 About Us